 Several minor characters in the play find themselves playing this trope as Hamlet verbally spars with them; they revert to saying inanities because they're so vastly outmatched in wit — witty though they might be compared with almost anyone in almost any other play.

 Catch the Conscience: Trope Namer.
 Hamlet hires an acting troupe to perform a play about a king being murdered, with a few additions to make it more like Claudius's murder of King Hamlet, to get a reaction out of Claudius.

 Character Filibuster: Through the character of Hamlet talking to a performer, Shakespeare tells people about his pet peeves in acting.

 Comforting the Widow: Claudius "comforts" Gertrude.
 It helps win him the throne.
-On the other hand, he does seem to genuinely love her.
-It is not an unpopular Alternative Character Interpretation that the throne was an afterthought and Claudius killed the king solely for Gertrude.
+On the other hand, he does seem to genuinely love her; in the prayer scene he lists her as well as the crown as his motive for the murder.

 Dare to Be Badass: Hamlet tries to talk himself into it; "To Be Or Not To Be" is an attempt that fails.
 It takes him maybe three acts, but he finally gets the point with "My thoughts be bloody, or be nothing worth!"